A14313/encryption-utils/README.md

 _Note: For passwords it is recommended to have `32` bytes for the length, and `16` bytes for the salt._

-The generated `password` and `salt` should be the same on the service that is decrypting the data, otherwise it will fail.
+The generated `password` and `salt` for encryption should be the same on the service that is decrypting the data, otherwise it will fail.

 _**Always put the passwords, salts, and secrets on the environment**_